More Than $2 Million Settlement Reached in Emmalyn Nguyen Case

-Court records show the wrongful death lawsuit filed by the Nguyen family was recently settled.READ MORE: Speeding Through I-70 Work Zones Is A Big Problem In Summit County
+Court records show the wrongful death lawsuit filed by the Nguyen family was recently settled.READ MORE: Police Ask For Help Solving Littleton Hit And Run That Injured Person On Bike

 “It’s a travesty that an 18-year-old girl’s life is worth such a small amount of money,” said David Woodruff, who represents the Nguyen family.